-21. PROVISIONS (Continued)
+19. PROVISIONS (Continued)

-Other Short-Term Provisions - a provision of £22,300 has been established to meet the expected payment in 2013/14 to the administrators of the Municipal Mutual Insurance Scheme of Arrangement, which has been triggered following confirmation that the business is insolvent.
+Other Short-Term Provisions - a provision of £22,300 was established in 2012/13 to meet the payment subsequently made during 2013/14 to the administrators of the Municipal Mutual Insurance Scheme of Arrangement.
+This was triggered following confirmation that the business was insolvent.

-22. USABLE RESERVES
+20. USABLE RESERVES